BroodLK/aa_bb/README.md

       - daily messages (messages that repeat every 24 hours),
       - recurring stats,
       - optional messages 1-5
+      - Set the number of days for an LOA
   - Under Notifications
     - Select if you would like to opt out of any notifications sent to the main Discord Webhook for user changes
+    - By default, the app will not send a notification when a new user adds their audit; however, this can be enabled.
+      - When enabled, it will treat non-existent data as old data and send a notification to discord on all the user's stats, treating them as if they are changes.
   - Under Ping / Messaging Rules
-    - Enter in your desired role ID that you wish to be pinged, and select the conditions under which those roles will be pinged.
+    - Enter in your desired role ID that you wish to be pinged and select the conditions under which those roles will be pinged.
     - Select any @here conditions
     - Select any @everyone conditions
   - Under Webhooks
-  - >Dont forget you can send to a thread by using `https://discordapp.com/api/webhooks/<url>/<url>?thread_id=<threadid>`\
+  - >Dont forget you can send it to a thread by using `https://discordapp.com/api/webhooks/<url>/<url>?thread_id=<threadid>`\
     The thread must be in the same channel that the webhook is configured to.
     - **The main "Webhook" This is used to send notifications of user and corp changes to Discord**
     - LOA Webhook